-- 1. Click My TeamForge Lab Management or the Projects tab and select your project. - Important: It is usually considered impolite, and may even be a violation of your company's policies, to check out a system from one project that you are a member of in order to do work related to another project. - 2.
-Click Project Hosts. - 3.
-In the list of hosts assigned to the project, do what you need to do: - If the host is allocated, click the user's name to ask their permission to work on their host. - Tip: You may also ask the user if they still need the host, and would they mind releasing the system so that you or someone else, could check out the host. - If the host is in the Free state, allocate it to yourself. - Note: It is polite to ask the owner of a machine if you can use it to log in and run jobs on.
+1. Click My TeamForge Lab Management or the Projects tab and select your project.

+Important: It is usually considered impolite, and may even be a violation of your company's policies, to check out a system from one project that you are a member of in order to do work related to another project.

+- 2. Click Project Hosts. - 3.
+In the list of hosts assigned to the project, do what you need to do: - If the host is allocated, click the user's name to ask their permission to work on their host. - Tip: You may also ask the user if they still need the host, and would they mind releasing the system so that you or someone else, could check out the host.

+Note: It is polite to ask the owner of a machine if you can use it to log in and run jobs on.
 TeamForge Lab Management assumes that all TeamForge Lab Management users in a project should be able to log in to all systems in a project, to facilitate developer and QA productivity.
 But, along with this freedom comes the responsibility to be a "good citizen" and not step on other people's resources.